Eyuvaraj/Yuvabe/Agile Methodology.md

 - built incrementally
 - focus on value
 - Have an empowered team
+- mistakes are expected to be fixed when they are discovered
+- enables innovative ideas to be quickly build
+- risk is lowered
+- predictable deliveries
+- based on scientific method

 Agile Manifesto : a document on four values and 12 principles